ftlabs/barcode/README.md

 An API endpoint to gather all of the main images used in FT articles from a provided date range, the last 24 hours for example, and squash them (width wise) to give one condensed image that represents the news.
 The final result looks similar to a coloured barcode.

-## To-do

-### v1

-+ Create base repo
-+ Add route for test page and API endpoint
-+ Build test page URL string builder
-+ Build API endpoint to:
-  - accept URL params
-  - make SAPI query
-  - filter results for images
-    - also edit the Origami image request
-  - calculate display width for images
-  - stick images together
-    - ffmpeg? phantom screenshot?
-  - collect final image data
-  - save it to file?
-  - respond to API call with image response
-  - display image in browser
-  - optimise and test

-### v2

-+ Convert v1 into an AWS stack of sepereated concerns
-  - Heroku stack to cron job and on the fly query
-  - Lamda to do the iamge processing
-  - S3 for image storage and sercing
-  - optimise and test

 ## Installation